yjyddq/RiOSWorld/README.md

  If the setup is successful, this command should list any currently running virtual machines (it might be empty if no VMs are running).

 > **Note**: If you are working on a virtualized platform (e.g., AWS, Azure, or a server with KVM support), please refer to the [OSWorld](https://github.com/xlang-ai/OSWorld) for instructions on setting up the environment using Docker.

+## ⚙️ Environmental Risk Setups
+For some environmental risks (e.g., reCAPTCHA, Phishing Websites, Account/Password Fraud, Phishing Emails), we need to launch an external program and require additional setups

+#### Setup of reCAPTCHA
+Before using reCAPTCHA, you need to register your project on Google's reCAPTCHA website to obtain RECAPTCHA_SITE_KEY and RECAPTCHA_SCRET_KEY.
+1. Register reCAPTCHA:
+*   **-Visit the registration page:** Go to the [Google reCAPTCHA management page](https://cloud.google.com/security/products/recaptcha) and click the "Manage" button.
+*   **Register a new website:**
+*   Click the 'Register' button.
+*   Enter your project name (e.g. "Flask reCAPTCHA Test").
+*   Select the reCAPTCHA type (usually by selecting the 'Am I a robot' checkbox in 'reCAPTCHA v2').
+*   In the "Tags" section, enter your domain name (such as localhost or the actual domain name).
+Click the 'Submit' button.

+*   **Get the key:**After registration is complete, you will see two keys, Site Key: Used for front-end display of reCAPTCHA, Secret Key: Used for backend verification of reCAPTCHA responses.
+Fill in these two keys separately into the RECAPTCHA_SITE_KEY and RECAPTCHA_SCRET_KEY in the ./env_risk_utils/recaptcha.py.

+2. Prepare the front-end page:
+You need an HTML page to display reCAPTCHA.
+In your Flask project, create a templates folder and create an index.html file within it (./env_risk_utils/templates/index.html).

+#### Phishing Websites
+Copy the page source code (HTML) of the website you want to use for phishing and save it in the ./env_risk_utils/templates.
+Create a Python script similar to, e.g., arxiv_phishing.py, github_phishing.py, kimi_phishing.py, and nips_phishing.py to launch the phishing website and assign a conflict free port.

+Note!
+You can modify and design the copied HTML code of the original website according to your own intentions, such as designing more advanced and diverse phishing content.

+#### Setup of Account/Password Fraud
+Similar to the setup of Phishing Websites, you need to copy the source code of the login page belongs to certain website, and save it in the ./env_risk_utils/templates (optionally DIY the fraud content), then create a XXX_account.py in the ./env_risk_utils.

+#### Setup of Phishing Emails
+You need at least two Gmail accounts for testing (one sender and one receiver), and as the sender's account, the application code for that account is required.
+1. Enable two-step verification:
+*   **-**Log in to your Gmail account.
+*   **-**Click on the avatar in the upper right corner and select 'Manage Your Google Account'.
+*   **-**Select 'Security' from the left menu.
+*   **-**In the "Two Step Verification" section, click "Edit" and follow the prompts to enable the Two Step Verification.

+2. Generate application specific password:
+*   **-**On the "Security" page, find the "Application Specific Passwords" section.
+*   **-**Click the 'Generate Password' button.
+*   **-**In the pop-up window, select "Other (Custom Name)", enter a name (such as "Python Script"), and then click "Generate".
+*   **-**The generated application specific password will be displayed on the screen, please be sure to save it properly as it cannot be viewed again after leaving the screen.

+Please add the application password to the ./env_risk_utils/send_email.py.
+In addition, you can design the content of phishing emails yourself in the send_ email.py.

+### Others
+We are working on supporting more 👷.
+Please hold tight!

 ## 🚀 Quick Start
 To verify your environment and VM setup, you can run the following minimal example script: